Facebook is probably the most neglected online advertising channel of them all.

 Text: The 3-step process I’ve used to build 4 multi-million dollar businesses.

-News Feed Link Description: Get the inside scoop on how I run the show so you can take your business to the next level fast.
+News Feed Link Description: Get the inside scoop on how I run the show, so you can take your business to the next level fast.

 This is what the preview of the ad looks like:

-When you’re done, hit place order (don’t worry, nothing will happen just yet).
+When you’re done, hit place order (don’t worry, nothing will happen, just yet).

 Your ad is now in approval mode.
-You will get a Facebook notification once it’s approved.
+You will get a Facebook notification, once it’s approved.

 You’ll then be redirected to your dashboard.
 While you’re waiting for your ad to be approved, you should do a few more things.

-So first, turn off your ad set again.
+First, turn off your ad set, again.

-A tab will slide in from the right side, which, as a sidenote, shows you how many people your campaign will likely reach each day.
+A tab will slide in from the right side, which, as a side note, shows you how many people your campaign will likely reach each day.

 (this gives you a good idea of what to expect)

-But having just one ad on one channel also won’t give you much to analyze – the success of an ad can only be determined by comparing it to another ad.
+But, having just one ad on one channel also won’t give you much to analyze – the success of an ad can only be determined by comparing it to another ad.

 That’s why you need to split test.